 - Rice vinegar As a substitute you can use mild white vinegar.

-- Tamarind (Makaam) You can use lemon or lime as a subsitute.
+- Tamarind (Makaam) You can use lemon or lime as a substitute.

-- Thai basil (Bai Horapah, Bai Graprau, Bai Mangluk) As a subsitute you can use European basil.
+- Thai basil (Bai Horapah, Bai Graprau, Bai Mangluk) As a substitute you can use European basil.